ThatCoryGirl/Project3-CrimeData/README.md

   - What is the age group with the highest reports deaths?
   - In areas with high deaths, see if overdoses from other drugs dropped/increased/stayed the same.

+# Interactive Visualization Usage Instructions

+### Death by Year - Tree Map

+This tree map is an interactive visualization of drug deaths from 199-2021.
+This visualization is interactive, and supplies additional breakdown.
+In order to interact with this data, all that is necessary is to hover over the section of the graph.
+The section that is hovered over displays deaths by the specific gender that is being displayed, and this graph is visualized by year.
+The larger the section of the treemap, the larger the overall number of deaths.

+### Death by Year and by Substance

+This is an interactive bar graph with two drop down options.
+In order to utilize it, you will need to make two selections.
+The first selection is 'Year', and the second selection is 'Substance'.
+Once both selections have been made, a new graph will appear.
+This bar graph shows the number of deaths nationwide for that specific year and that specific substance category.
+This can be repeated to view any combination of available years and substance categories.

+### Oklahoma Drug Deaths by County and Substance

+This is an interactive bar graph with two drop down options.
+In order to utilize it, you will need to make two selections.
+The first selection is 'County', and the second selection is 'Drug'.
+Once both selections have been made, a new graph will appear.
+This bar graph shows the number of deaths in the state of Oklahoma for that specific county and that specific drug category.
+This can be repeated to view any combination of available years and substance categories.
+If no results are available, you will view a response "No results for {OK County Name} - {Drug Name}

 # **Analysis and Conclusions**

 - Methamphetamine overdoses dropped/slowed significantly once Fentanyl became popular.